leggedrobotics/raisimOgre/README.md

 ```commandline
 cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH=$LOCAL_BUILD -DCMAKE_INSTALL_PREFIX=$LOCAL_BUILD -DRAISIM_OGRE_EXAMPLES=True
 ```
-The executables are located at ```$LOCAL_BUILD/bin/```.
+The executables are located in the examples folder in the build directory.
 Some examples do not start automatically.
-You should start simulation by unchecking "Simulation/Manual stepping" from the RaiSim Application Window.
+You should start simulation by unchecking "Simulation/Manual stepping" in the control panel.

 anymalOnHeightMap